Returns for someone who has died

 You must report a death to HM Revenue and Customs (HMRC) as soon as possible if you’re dealing with the tax affairs of someone who’s died.

-If you use the Tell Us Once service you won’t need to contact HMRC.
+If you use the Tell Us Once service you do not need to contact HMRC separately.

-If you don’t use the Tell Us Once service contact HMRC.
+If you do not use the Tell Us Once service contact HMRC.

 Tell HMRC the: